 The Golden LEAF Foundation strives to be North Carolina’s best resource to create meaningful and lasting economic impact on rural, tobacco-dependent and economically distressed communities by working with a hard-to-solve need and bringing creative solutions to the table.

-In 1999, the North Carolina legislature created the nonprofit Golden LEAF Foundation to administer one-half of North Carolina’s share of the Master Settlement Agreement with cigarette manufacturers.
+In 1999, the North Carolina legislature created the nonprofit Golden LEAF Foundation to administer a portion of North Carolina’s share of the Master Settlement Agreement with cigarette manufacturers.

 Golden LEAF has been a steady hand providing resources to increase the economic opportunity for the state’s rural and economically distressed communities through a variety of grantmaking building human and physical infrastructure.